Heritage Crafts

 FAIR ISLE

-• The physical isolation of Fair Isle and poor internet provision provide particular challenges to craft business in terms of sales, marketing and transport of raw materials and finished product.
+• Small business issues: The physical isolation of Fair Isle and poor internet provision provide particular challenges to craft business in terms of sales, marketing and transport of raw materials and finished product.

-• Shetland black oats for straw backs is becoming exceptionally hard to come by as so few people grow it due to the challenging growing climate.
+• Shortage of raw materials: Shetland black oats for straw backs is becoming exceptionally hard to come by as so few people grow it due to the challenging growing climate.

 FAIR ISLE CHAIRS IN SHETLAND

-and difficulty in accessing workshop.
-This led Eve to return to her architectural career to subsidise furniture making.
-The challenge now is juggling time between the two lines of work.
-To address this, Eve has started teaching winter workshops in straw techniques to pass on the knotted straw skills for the chair backs.
+• Developing training opportunities: Shetland Museum and Archives have hosted winter workshops in straw techniques in 2023 and 2024 utilising local skilled artisans including Eve Eunson to pass on the knotted straw skills for the chair backs.
 The hope is that some of the new straw workers will be interested in progressing from baskets to chair backs and using these skills to complete furniture commissions.
+This has been somewhat successful, with two new strawback trainees now helping Eve complete commissions.

 Support organisations